zPSP-Dev/Zig-PSP/README.md

 The only true external dependency that this library requires is the lld linker for LLVM.
 This is required purely because the build script cannot pass the -emit-relocs flag to generate an ELF.
 [See The Issue Here](https://github.com/ziglang/zig/issues/5986)

 Zig-PSP also relies on binary tools from Rust-PSP and the static library, which are included with the download by default.
+There are plans to make these tools self hosted, even if the library may not be.

 ## Usage